 Figure 2.
-Inspection rates (number of at-sea inspection/vessel-days) in the NAFO Regulatory Area by fishery type.
+Number of At-Sea Inspections and Inspection rates (number of at-sea inspection/vessel-days) in the NAFO Regulatory Area by fishery type

 NAFO inspectors cite a vessel if they have reason to suspect that the vessel breached one or more NAFO regulations.
-During the review period, at-sea inspectors issued a minimum of 5 citations in

-2008, and a maximum of 20 citations in 20051 (Table 5).
-The annual citation rate (the number of citations issued in relation to the number of inspections conducted) for at-sea inspections has steadily declined since 2005 (Figure 3).
-In contrast, the citation rate for port inspections nearly doubled between 2006 and 2007, but declined dramatically in 2008 to the lowest in the time series.
-Specifically, only 3 citations were issued from port inspections in 2008 (Table 5).
+During the review period, at-sea inspectors issued a minimum of 5 citations in 2008, and a maximum of 20 citations in 20051 (Table 5).
+The annual citation rate (the number of citations issued in relation to the number of inspections conducted) for at-sea inspections declined between 2005 and 2008, but increased in 2009 (Figure 3).
+In contrast, the citation rate for port inspections more than tripled between 2004 and 2007, but declined dramatically in 2008 and 2009, with 2009 being the lowest in the time series at 1.1 percent.